Carried Interest and disguised investment management fees

 Reform of the tax treatment of carried interest from April 2026

-Consultation on the taxation of carried interest of October 2024
+Consultation on the taxation of carried interest of October 2024: proposed new conditions

-In October 2024, the Government launched a consultation on the tax treatment of carried interest, inviting comment on the introduction of two potential new conditions for eligibility for the carried interest regime.
-The two proposed conditions were a minimum level of team co-investment and a minimum holding period for which individuals would have to hold their right to carried interest before receiving it.
+In October 2024, alongside the announcement of the reforms to the tax treatment of carried interest, the Government launched a consultation inviting comment on the introduction of two potential new conditions for eligibility for the carried interest regime.
+The two proposed conditions were a minimum level of team co-investment, and a minimum holding period for which individuals would have to hold their right to carried interest before receiving it.

 Call for evidence on the taxation of carried interest of July 2024